-When the Headmaster concludes (either through evidence or admission) that a pupil has supplied or sold illegal substances or prescription medication to other pupils, within or outside School, that pupil will face permanent exclusion.
+When the Head concludes (either through evidence or admission) that a student has supplied or sold illegal substances or prescription medication to other students, within or outside school, that student may face permanent exclusion, at the discretion of the Head.
 The School operates a "zero tolerance policy" in this respect.
-This applies even if the pupil is about to sit public examinations.
+This applies even if the student is about to sit public examinations.